greeble-dev/bevy_mod_skinned_aabb/README.md

 ***UNDER CONSTRUCTION - USE AT YOUR OWN RISK***

 A [Bevy](https://github.com/bevyengine/bevy) plugin that automatically calculates AABBs for skinned meshes.
+This mostly fixes a common issue with skinned meshes disappearing (https://github.com/bevyengine/bevy/issues/4971).

 https://github.com/user-attachments/assets/73d236da-43a8-4b63-a19e-f3625d374077